gofynd/asyncio-requests/README.md

 )

 ### Response
-### The pre and post processor keys have no values here since they were just print statements.
+### The pre and post processor keys have no values in response since they were just print statements.
 Had they been API calls, the value would have been different.
+### The print statements will be printed in the shell if run but won't have its resemblence in the response.
 """
 {
   'url': 'https://api.fyndx1.de/masquerader/v1/aio-request-test/post',